 The Children Act 1989 introduced the new concepts of residency and contact and also a “no order” presumption with the aim being that the court would not get involved, save in acrimonious cases, where parents could not agree the arrangements for themselves.

+It soon became clear, particularly in acrimonious cases, that parents regarded residence orders as being important and things worth going to court for.
 The courts also became under increasing pressure to recognise the rights of fathers who wanted to continue to be involved in their children’s lives.

 As a result there became a tendency for joint residence and shared residence orders to be made to recognise the importance of both parents in a child’s life.
 It is important to note that these orders did not necessarily mean the child’s time was spent equally with each parent.